thepenguinn/lunatikz/README.md

 ### Subfix Files

 `\subfix` is macro defined by the `subfiles` package.
 Essentially it helps to fix the `paths` used in each of the `subfiles`.
-Let me explain with a example, let's say we have project directory structured like so:
+Let me explain with an example, let's say we have a project directory structured like so:

 ```
 .